 After a great snack to demolish between clients?
 This could be your hidden gem.

 Yogurt may not sound like much, especially compared to a filling energy bar... but it may surprise you.
 Greek yogurt is packed with protein that helps to aid muscle recovery after workouts, and to curb your appetite during the working day.

 An average serving depending on the brand can have 12 to 17.3 grams of protein!
 This is great considering the fat and sugar content is next to nothing.
-It’s no mystery that every good personal trainer meal plan has Greek yoghurt.
+It’s no mystery that good personal trainer meal plans have Greek yoghurt.

 One serving of plain Greek yogurt can also help you to meet the recommended dietary guideline of three daily servings of low-fat or non-fat dairy products.
 This is a great way to pick up on your calcium, potassium, and zinc!

 If you suffer from lactose intolerance, you may also find Greek yogurt easier to digest because of the bacterial breakdown of the milk’s sugars.